If Security Desk cannot connect to the Sipelia™ Server, verify that the IP address and port properties are properly set.

 - If the computer on which Security Desk is running provides multiple network interfaces (cards), verify that the network interface used for Sipelia™ is selected.

-- Log on to Security Center with Config Tool, and then open the Plugins task.
+- Log on to Security Center with Config Tool.

 - Click General, and make sure that the address and port properties are set to the proper values.